 can navigate or flow around obstacles and is compliant for use around humans and other animals.

-The compliance feature allows the arm to work more safely.
+The compliance feature allows the arm to operate with more safely.

 Collisions with objects are minimized and are softened by

-giving" upon contact.
-This is sometimes called compliant behavior.
+"giving" upon contact.
+This feature is sometimes considered, "compliant behavior."

-Full force may not be applied immediately, giving the arm controls time to react to unexpected events.
+Maximum force may not be exerted immediately, giving the arm controls time to react to unexpected events.